Best Bible Commentary Series: The Top 50

 john commentary cover

-a relatively new series, which may rise to a higher tier over time; volumes contain refined exegesis with theological insight; many that have used them report their general helpfulnessSee on
+The EEC series is relatively new and may rise to a higher tier over time.
+Volumes contain refined exegesis with theological insight.

 Focus